xy2/cozystack-website/content/en/docs/getting-started/hardware-requirements.md

 ## Distributed cluster

-With some tuning, it's possible to create a [distributed cluster](/docs/operations/stretched/) with Cozystack.
+With some tuning, it's possible to create a [distributed cluster]({{% ref "/docs/operations/stretched/" %}}) with Cozystack.
 The common requirements are fast and reliable network **AND** low RTT (run ping command between locations to check what is the actual RTT).
 The *acceptable* RTT value is 10ms at max.
 Kubernetes is not designed to run in the network with big latency.
-Several datacenters in a single city usually have less than 1ms latency, which is fine.
+Two datacenters in a single city usually have less than 1ms latency, which is fine.
 And it's absolutely unacceptable to run Kubernetes and replicated storage over the network with RTT more than 20ms.

 It's also recommended to have at least 2-3 nodes per datacenter in a distributed cluster.
 So, if the whole datacenter connectivity is broken, the cluster will survive the outage without much pain.